-Scar tissue is a necessary part of the healing process; it’s simply how skin and connective tissues come back together after some sort of injury.
-Whether you’ve strained or torn a muscle, had surgery, or injured a ligament, scarring sets in as a natural and normal part of recovery.
+Scar tissue.
+It’s a necessary part of the healing process; it’s simply how skin and connective tissues come back together after some sort of injury.
+Whether you’ve strained or torn a muscle, had surgery, a C-section, or injured a ligament, scarring sets in as a natural and normal part of recovery.
 Unfortunately, that small area where the physical separation of tissue happened isn’t the only area affected.

 No matter what area was injured, when the body begins to lay down new tissue, healing the gap and creating the scar, this new tissue lays differently than the original.
 For example, in a muscle, the fibers run in a single direction and in a clear pattern.
 This allows the most movement and flexibility.
 But as new tissue is formed during healing, it lays in multiple directions and forms a crisscross pattern.
 This may be the body’s way of attempting to make the area strong and add more stability, but unfortunately, it doesn’t quite do that, and this actually creates more issues.